UKGovernmentBEIS/desnz-warm-homes-local-grant/Documentation/hug2-data-migration/data-deletion/data-deletion-process.md

 ### Pre-Testing
 #### On non-production environments:
-- Run the script to insert test data:
+- Run the script to insert test data.
+- <strong>CAUTION: This will also wipe the `ReferralRequest` table.
+Do NOT use this on Production:</strong>
 ```shell
 chmod +x data-migration/deletion-scripts/insert-public-test-data.sh
 source data-migration/deletion-scripts/insert-public-test-data.sh